wagslane/blog/content/posts/func-y-json-api.md

 ### The entire path, and all function input/output keys are snake_case

-Snake case seems like the best option because *I like it and I'm writing this blog post.* Also, URLs are not case sensitive, so it's not a dangerous choice.
+Snake case seems like the best option because *I like it and I'm writing this blog post.* Also, URLs are not case-sensitive, so it's not a dangerous choice.

 ## Example documentation